Mission and Goals

 The mission of the Peak to Peak Players theatre company is to entertain, enrich, and inspire the rural mountain communities in the Peak to Peak region of Colorado by producing a wide variety of high-quality theatrical productions.
 Peak to Peak Players also fosters and develops the artistic talents of company members, community members, and local youth through participation and educational camps.

-Board Member and Costume Mistress
+Former Board Member and Costume Mistress

 Ed caught the acting bug when he was bored and seeking something to do while in the Navy.
 He saw an ad for West Side Story, auditioned, got a speaking part and never looked back.